Ubuntu-Solutions-Engineering/openstack-installer/docs/single-installer.guide.rst

 .. note::

-    If you wish to deploy services to this openstack using juju you will need to enable swift storage.
+    If you wish to deploy services to this OpenStack using juju you will need to enable swift storage.

 An initial dialog box will appear asking you to select which type of